thetriggestcove/dsc-installing-r/README.md

 ![](img/r-install-6.png)

-Try to type in somehing simple like:
+Try to type in something simple like

 ```{r}
 2 + 2
 ```

 into the console.

 It will look something like this:

 ![](img/r-install-7.png)